Quansight/Quansight-website/apps/labs/posts/announcing-scientific-python-accessibility-events.md

 ### Data visualization and accessibility

-Data visualization is a varied and often complex topic that draws on many disciplines.
-Many have advised on ways to make data visualizations include more options for people who are blind and low vision and deaf and hard of hearing.
+Data visualization is a varied and complex topic that draws on many disciplines.
+Many have advised on ways to make data visualizations more inclusive of people who are blind or low vision and/or deaf or hard of hearing.
 This event will compile existing recommendations to provide an abbreviated guide to the what and why behind making data visualizations available to more people.

 **When:** Tuesday, 15 October, 2024 at 8 AM Pacific Time ([in your timezone](https://arewemeetingyet.com/Los%20Angeles/2024-10-15/08:00/Data%20visualization%20and%20accessibility%20with%20Scientific%20Python%20and%20Quansight%20Labs))